niteshch/InterviewBit/Interview-Prep-Notes.md

 	+ start with `left = 0, right = n - 1`. if characters match, then increment `matched`.
 If they don't match, check if `matched > 0`, set `r = r + matched`, reset `matched = 0`, `count = count++`.
 If `matched = 0` then increment `count` and `l`.

 - Minimum Window Substring
+	+ Construct a map of characters of the pattern to lookup in the string.
+Use sliding window to move the right pointer and characters to window count map.
+Use a counter `formed` which keeps track of keys that have matched on counts for both lookup and window maps.
+When `formed` equals `required`, check for min length based on left and right pointers and update ans.
+Run a while loop to shrink the left-right window by moving left up and decrementing formed when the count differs.

 ## Dynamic Programming